borninfreedom/kuka-reach-drl/README.md

 ![The average episode reward](https://github.com/borninfreedom/kuka-reach-drl/blob/main/pictures/train_results.png)

+# Installation guide (Now only support linux and macos)
-* **I strongly recommend using Conda to install the env, because you will possible encounter the mpi4py error with pip.**
+**I strongly recommend using Conda to install the env, because you will possible encounter the mpi4py error with pip.**
-* The spinningup rl library is the necessary lib.

-### Installation guide (Now only support linux and macos)
-first, you should install miniconda or anaconda. second, install some dev dependencies.
+The spinningup rl library is the necessary lib. first, you should install miniconda or anaconda. second, install some dev dependencies.

 ```bash
 sudo apt-get update && sudo apt-get install libopenmpi-dev
 sudo apt install libgl1-mesa-glx